WolframResearch/BioFormatsLink/README.md

 * Open Scripts/assemblePaclet.wl in the Wolfram system.
 * You may want to modify the value of $versionNumber variable.
 * Run the entire package.
+* The `.paclet` file will be created in `/full/path/to/BioFormatsLink/build/date-time` directory.

 ### Installing the BioFormatsLink release